flynneva/bno055/README.md

     cd ~/ros2_ws/src/bno055
     ament_flake8

-See [www.flake8rules.com](https://www.flake8rules.com/) for more detailed information about flake8 rules
+See [www.flake8rules.com](https://www.flake8rules.com/) for more detailed information about flake8 rules.

+**Note:** we take advantage of [flake8's noqa mechanisim](https://flake8.pycqa.org/en/3.1.1/user/ignoring-errors.html) to selectively ignore some errors.
+Just search for `# noqa:` in the source code to find them.